dmbarbour/wikilon/docs/Runtime.md

 *Note:* Operators shall use the zero suffix for small constants, to ensure the NOP operation is represented by the `0` constant value.

-### Arrays and Binaries Format?

-I have an option for arrays and binaries: either the size field is part of the object header, or separate from it.
-Keeping it in the header is more convenient in some ways, but does limit the size to about 2^24 elements on a 32-bit system.
-In turn, we might need to divide very large arrays into small fragments.
-But maybe we should do this anyway?
-If I limit array fragments to even 2^16 elements, that should be sufficient to achieve most benefits from large arrays, and would likely simplify GC.

-It seems feasible to support logical append, and array slices or reversals.
-This would allow working with very large logical arrays and lists with some efficiency.

 ## Mutable Objects

 A purely functional language can support in-place mutable data for unique references, e.g. if we have the only reference to an array then the array-update function may freely modify the object in-place.
 I currently track uniqueness in the object pointer (the `s` bit).